2 Gilded Age

 Prior to the 1930s, American workers had less leverage than those in other countries because there were ongoing waves of immigrants willing to work for lower wages than the preceding group.
 It was advantageous for management to pit ethnic groups against each other, precluding them from uniting.
 When Chinese workers arrived in Rock Springs, Wyoming in 1885, willing to work for lower wages than Irish and Italian miners, the Union Pacific’s coal department naturally hired them and fired the Europeans.
 Euro-Americans took matters into their own hands, killing 28 Asian-Americans and burning 75 homes.
 You might think the government would’ve supported them in that case due to racism, but they backed the Chinese because they provided cheaper labor.
 Troops escorted the survivors back to town.

 Rock Springs triggered smaller, sporadic violence against Asians across the West, such as an 1885 attack on Chinese hop pickers in Squaw Valley (now Issaquah, Washington), near Seattle.
 The Chinese had served their purpose by building railroads and laying bricks, so “Native Americans” (Whites) in the Northwest chased most away.
-The U.S. passed anti-immigration legislation aimed at Chinese in the 1880s while some of those already in the country were literally forced underground in Seattle and Portland, despite their American-born children winning citizenship in U.S. v.
+Some Asians thrived as merchants, especially in the West (Chinese once made up 10% of the Montana territory’s population).
+But the U.S. passed anti-immigration legislation aimed at Chinese in the 1880s while some of those already in the country were literally forced underground in Seattle and Portland, despite their American-born children winning citizenship in U.S. v.
 Wong Kim Ark (1898).
 South Asians fared no better than East Asians.
 In the 1907 “Hindu Riots” in Bellingham, Washington (above), locals burned down the homes of Indian Americans hired to work dangerous close-to-the-blade jobs in board mills, pelting them with rocks as they fled until local police provided shelter in the city hall.
 They were all fired the next day and returned to India.
 Such episodes weren’t confined to the Gilded Age.
 When the Great Depression hit, white militias attacked Filipino farmers in the 1930 Watsonville Riots that spread to bigger cities.

 Purported Haymarket Bomb Facsimile